benschulz/ko-indexed-repeat/README.md

 # ko-indexed-repeat [![Build Status](https://travis-ci.org/benschulz/ko-indexed-repeat.svg?branch=master)](https://travis-ci.org/benschulz/ko-indexed-repeat) [![Coverage Status](https://coveralls.io/repos/benschulz/ko-indexed-repeat/badge.svg?branch=master)](https://coveralls.io/r/benschulz/ko-indexed-repeat?branch=master)

 **ko-indexed-repeat** provides a [knockout](http://knockoutjs.com/) binding called `indexedRepeat`.
 In functionality it is similar to the `foreach` binding.
 The main difference is that `indexedRepeat` tries to minimize the amount of DOM manipulation in an effort to provide a smooth user experience.
 Beyond that it allows for incremental synchronization between view model and view.

 To reduce DOM activity `indexedRepeat` does not rely on `arrayChange` events, but rather a user-defined unique index *i: item→string*.

 ## Binding Value

 ### forEach

 **Required**.
 The items for which the bound element is to be repeated.
 If the value is of length/size *n*, the bound element will be repeated *n* times.

 The value *must* be observable and *must* contain an array or a list, where a list is any object with a `length` property or method as well as a method `get: number→item` to access its elements.
 The values' types must be consistent for any given binding.
 I.e., if the value initially contained a list with a `length` property, it must always contain a list with a `length` property.

 ### indexedBy

 **Required**.
 A function defining a unique index for all potential items.

-Functions of the form `function(x) { return x.id; }` may be abbreviated by the string denoting the property's name, in this case `'id'`.
-Values returned by the indexing function *must* be of type `string`.
+Functions of the form `function(x) { return x.id; }` may be abbreviated by a string denoting the property's name, in this case `'id'`.
+Values returned by the index function *must* be of type `string`.

 ### as

 **Optional**.
 Defaults to `'$item'`.
 Defines the variable name under which the current item is accessible in binding strings of the repeated elements and their descendants.

 ### at

 **Optional**.
 Defaults to `'$index'`.
 Defines the variable name under which the current item's index is accessible in binding strings of the repeated elements and their descendants.

 ### allowElementRecycling